 Contract Hire may be the most appropriate form of Asset Finance for your business vehicles.
 With business Contract Hire, monthly charges are based on the purchase value less the estimated value of the vehicle at the end of the agreement.

 Buying an existing care business

 Buying an existing established care home could offer immediate returns, although you should be certain that the business is truly viable, and meets all the necessary regulations.

-A secured loan, with the security provided by the property itself could help you to borrow the large sums required for a buy in our buy out of an existing care business.
+A Secured Loan, with the security provided by the property itself, could help you to borrow the large sums required for a buy in our buy out of an existing care business.
 You might also consider ‘jigsaw’ funding.
-This is a bespoke finance package, made up of a number of loan types, such as a commercial mortgage for the premises, with other loan to cover goodwill, and asset finance for the equipment.
+This is a bespoke finance package, made up of a number of loan types, such as a Commercial Mortgage for the premises, with another loan to cover goodwill, and Asset Finance for the equipment.

 Operating your business will mean costs for staff, utilities and other overheads.
 Until you start to show a profit, you may need finance to cover these costs.